 Support the Mount Kilimanjaro porters

 Porters make it possible for you to climb Kilimanjaro.
 They carry all your food, gear and supplies and are an essential part of your mountain experience.
 Without their commitment and hard work, you are not able to climb and enjoy the magnificence of Kilimanjaro.
 Unfortunately local porters are often exploited and have poor working conditions.
-That is why we support the Kilimanjaro Porters Assistance Project.
-This project helps improving the working conditions of the porters on Kilimanjaro.
-If you book a climbing Kilimanjaro trip with us, you automatically support this project and contribute to a fair treatment of Kilimanjaro porters.
-The Tanzania Specialist is the only Dutch member of the Kilimanjaro Porters Assistance Project (KPAP) and International Mountain Explorers Connection (IMEC).
+That is why we support our porters, this helps improving the working conditions of the porters on Kilimanjaro.
+If you book a climbing Kilimanjaro trip with us, you automatically contribute to a fair treatment of Kilimanjaro porters.